Yes, affordable car insurance in Florida does exist, though it might take some searching.

 - Loss of an important bodily function

-SR-22 Florida Auto Insurance Requirements
+SR-22 Florida Car Insurance Requirements

-While there is no BI requirement on the general public, Florida requires drivers who have caused any degree of injury in an accident to carry it.
+While there is no BI requirement for the general public, Florida requires drivers who have caused any degree of injury in an accident to carry it.
 If you don’t carry it at the time of an accident, you have to file an SR-22 and purchase minimum BI coverages.
 This form carries a small fee and certifies that you will have BI for the next three years.
 The state minimum requirements for BI in Florida are:

 - $10,000 BI per person: This coverage pays for the other driver’s medical expenses when you are at fault in an accident.